Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 It ensures that execution order of all these actions is correct and tries to use multiple CPU cores to perform build faster.
 Also the build system performs builds incrementally - it rebuilds files only if they or their dependencies are changed.

+Ü language itself it selected for Ü build scripts in order to simplify writing such scripts.
+It's not necessary to learn a separate language for project description files (like *make* or *cmake*) - it's only enough to know Ü.
+Also using Ü makes it easier to write complex code needed for building of some projects, which is not so nice with other languages.
+The biggest disadvantage of this approach is absence of build scripts isolation.
+One can crash the build system by using ``halt`` in his build script or by messing with ``unsafe`` code.

 **********
 *Features*